-Every funeral service is uniquely different, and we pride ourselves in giving each family the choices available for them to consider.
+Every funeral service is uniquely different and we pride ourselves in giving each family all the choices available for them to consider.
 Ultimately, funeral costs depend on the services chosen by the family and third-party costs.
 We can help arrange a funeral to suit your financial budget and wishes and we will provide a detailed estimate of all the potential costs involved.

-Average funeral costs last year were £2715 (year ending May 2017) and third-party disbursements £1337.
+Average funeral cost for the period of June 2020 to May 2021 were £4277 including all third-party disbursements.
 The cost of the funeral is made up of the following:

-• Professional Service Charge:
+Professional Service Charge:

-This charge represents our administration throughout the funeral, including use of our facilities, all arrangements and confirmation with clergy/crematoria, advice and guidance in all matters relating to the funeral, together with our personal attention.
+Our emphasis is placed on service and this charge represents our administration throughout the funeral.
+Including; use of our facilities, all arrangements and confirmation with clergy/crematoria, statuary documentation, insertion of press announcements, receipt and care of floral tributes, maintenance of our 24 hour service, a contribution to our fixed overhead business costs and advice and guidance in all matters relating to the funeral, together with our personal attention.
 Afterwards we are available to offer advice on any other matter you consider we might be of further assistance.